efrenmartinez/backups-posts/2021/en/01-mi-plan-de-estudio-para-2021.md

 # Technologies that promise a lot

-Technologies that I have been following in recent months and they promise a lot.
+Technologies that I have been following in recent months and they surely promise a lot.

 1. VueJS v3.
 2. NextJS / React JS.